-A Total Reward Statement calculates, assembles and visualises the total value of an employee’s compensation package in addition to an employee’s basic salary.
+A Total Reward Statement calculates, assembles and visualizes the total value of an employee’s compensation package in addition to an employee’s basic salary.
 This can include:

 - Tax and fiscal contributions